-4.1 Biodiversity
+4.2 Biodiversity

-To avoid or minimise potential adverse effects on native vegetation, listed threatened and migratory species and ecological communities, and habitat for these and other protected species, and the Ramsar listed Edithvale-Seaford Wetlands, as well as address offset requirements for residual environmental effects consistent with state and Commonwealth policies.
+To avoid, minimise or offset potential adverse effects on native vegetation, listed migratory and threatened species and communities, as well as habitat for other protected species.

-Direct loss of native vegetation and any associated listed threatened flora and fauna species and communities known or likely to occur in the project site, such as Plains Grassy Woodland, Damp Sands Herb-rich Woodland/Heathy Woodland Mosaic, Plains Grassy Wetlands, Creekline Grassy Woodland and Swamp Scrub Plains Grassy Woodland.
+- Direct loss of native vegetation and any associated listed threatened flora and fauna species and communities known or likely to occur in the project site, such as Plains Grassy Woodland, Damp Sands Herb-rich Woodland/Heathy Woodland Mosaic, Plains Grassy Wetlands, Creekline Grassy Woodland and Swamp Scrub Plains Grassy Woodland. - Loss of, degradation, modification or hydrological alteration to any ecological communities listed as threatened under the FFG Act and EPBC Act, including revegetated areas, and including but not limited to: - Herb-rich Plains Grassy Wetland (West Gippsland) Community (FFG Act)/ critically endangered Seasonal Herbaceous Wetlands (Freshwater) of the Temperate Lowland Plains (EPBC Act); and

-- Loss of, degradation, modification or hydrological alteration to any ecological communities listed as threatened under the FFG Act and EPBC Act, including revegetated areas, and including but not limited to: - Herb-rich Plains Grassy Wetland (West Gippsland) Community (FFG Act)/critically endangered Seasonal Herbaceous Wetlands (Freshwater) of the Temperate Lowland Plains (EPBC Act); and - Plains Grassland (South Gippsland) Community (FFG Act). - Direct loss of, or degradation to, habitat for flora and fauna species listed as threatened or migratory under the EPBC Act, the FFG Act and/or DELWP Advisory Lists, including but not limited to avifauna species, in particular: - Australian Fairy Tern (Sternula nereis nereis); - Eastern Curlew (Numenius madagascariensis); - Curlew Sandpiper (Calidris ferruginea); - Australasian Bittern (Botaurus poiciloptilus); - Sharp-tailed Sandpiper (Calidris acuminata); - Latham's Snipe (Gallinago hardwickii); and - Australian Painted Snipe (Rostratula australis). - Indirect loss of vegetation or habitat quality, that may support any listed species or other protected fauna, resulting from hydrological or hydrogeological change, edge effects, habitat fragmentation, loss of connectivity, or other disturbance impacts including noise from haul trucks during construction and from potential increased traffic along Springvale Road through the Edithvale Wetland. - Potential for adverse effects on the ecological character and biodiversity values of the Ramsarlisted Edithvale-Seaford Wetlands of international importance including, but not limited to, the bird species mentioned above. - Potential for indirect effects on biodiversity values including but not limited to those effects associated with changes in hydrology (including surface and groundwater changes), water quality (i.e. on water dependent ecosystems), contaminants and pollutants, weed, pathogen and pest animal - Potential for impacts on FFG and EPBC Acts listed species resulting from construction and operation activities, including but not limited to significantly increasing mortality due to road traffic, and disturbance to foraging, roosting and breeding of listed threatened species and listed migratory species due to increased noise and traffic; - Potential for indirect significant impacts due to shading of vegetation because of the project including but not limited to elevated structures, such as a bridge (or bridges) over Mordialloc Creek. - The availability of suitable offsets for the loss of native vegetation and habitat for relevant listed threatened species, ecological communities and migratory species under the EPBC Act and/ or FFG Act.
+- Plains Grassland (South Gippsland) Community (FFG Act). - Direct loss of, or degradation to, habitat for flora and fauna species listed as threatened or migratory under the EPBC Act, the FFG Act and/or DELWP Advisory Lists, including but not limited to avifauna species, in particular: - Australian Fairy Tern (Sternula nereis nereis); - Eastern Curlew (Numenius madagascariensis); - Curlew Sandpiper (Calidris ferruginea); - Australasian Bittern (Botaurus poiciloptilus); - Sharp-tailed Sandpiper (Calidris acuminata); - Latham's Snipe (Gallinago hardwickii); and - Australian Painted Snipe (Rostratula australis). - Indirect loss of vegetation or habitat quality, that may support any listed species or other protected fauna, resulting from hydrological or hydrogeological change, edge effects, overshadowing, habitat fragmentation, loss of connectivity, or other disturbance impacts including noise from haul trucks during construction and from potential increased traffic along Springvale Road through the Edithvale Wetland. - Potential for adverse effects on the ecological character and biodiversity values of the listed Edithvale-Seaford Wetlands Ramsar site including, but not limited to, the bird species mentioned above. - Potential for indirect effects on biodiversity values including but not limited to those effects associated with changes in hydrology (including surface and groundwater changes), water quality (i.e. on water dependent ecosystems), contaminants and pollutants, weeds, pathogens and pest animals. - Potential for impacts on FFG Act and EPBC Act listed species and other protected species resulting from construction and operation activities, including but not limited to significantly increasing mortality due to road traffic, and disturbance to foraging, roosting and breeding of listed threatened species and listed migratory species due to increased lighting, noise and traffic. - Potential for indirect significant impacts due to shading of vegetation because of the project including but not limited to elevated structures, such as the proposed bridges over Mordialloc Creek and the Waterways wetlands. - The availability of suitable offsets for the loss of native vegetation and habitat for relevant listed threatened species, ecological communities and migratory species under the EPBC Act and/or FFG Act.